farshed/farshed.github.io/src/content/blog/perception-is-hallucination-in-latent-space.md

 - Even language comprehension is hierarchical: Words form phrases, phrases form sentences, and meaning emerges at higher levels.

 So yeah, _all of perception, thought, and memory is a recursive, hierarchical search for patterns in raw data._

+_A hallucination constrained by sensory input.
+A walk through latent space._